hassansalehe/DFinspec/README.md

 #  This is a tool to detect non-determinism in ADF applications.

 ### Copyright notice: ###

-  (c) 2015, 2016 - Hassan Salehe Matar & MSRC at Koc University.
+  Copyright (c) 2015 - 2017 Hassan Salehe Matar & MSRC at Koc University.
     Copying or using this code by any means whatsoever without consent of the owner is strictly prohibited.

 ### Contacts:
      hmatar-at-ku-dot-edu-dot-tr